The Start of It All

 Roughly 13.75 billion years ago, our universe came into existence.
 Very shortly thereafter, primordial light started shooting across the cosmos and spreading throughout the early universe.
 At this juncture, the universe itself was also expanding.
 The inflation of the universe slowed after the first initial burst, but since then, the rate of expansion has been steadily increasing due to the influence of dark energy.

-But wait, how can the universe be 93 billion light-years across if it is only 13.8 billion years old?
+How can the universe be 93 billion light-years across if it is only 13.8 billion years old?
 Light hasn't had enough time to travel that far...?
 Ultimately, understanding this facet of physics is the key to understanding what lies beyond the edge of the observable universe and whether we could ever get there.

-Well, according to special relativity, objects that are close together cannot move faster than the speed of light with respect to one another; however, there is no such law for objects that are extremely distant from one another when the space between them is, itself, expanding.
-In short, it is not that objects are traveling faster than the speed of light, but that the space between objects is expanding, causing them to fly away from each other at amazing speeds.
+To break this down, according to special relativity, objects that are close together cannot move faster than the speed of light with respect to one another; however, there is no such law for objects that are extremely distant from one another when the space between them is, itself, expanding.
+In short, it's not that objects are traveling faster than the speed of light, but that the space between objects is expanding, causing them to fly away from each other at amazing speeds.

 According to the theory of cosmic inflation, the entire universe's size is at least 10^23 times larger than the size of the observable universe.